fireproofsocks/zendesk-jwt-sso/README.md

 ## Setup a Sandbox Account

-Zendesk Enterprise plan offers a [Sandbox environment](https://support.zendesk.com/hc/en-us/articles/203661826-Testing-changes-in-your-sandbox-Enterprise-) for testing its API, and it can be used to test your SSO logins as well.
+Zendesk Enterprise plan offers a [Sandbox environment](https://support.zendesk.com/hc/en-us/articles/203661826-Testing-changes-in-your-sandbox-Enterprise-) for safely testing its API, but it may not be obvious that the Sandbox can also be used to test SSO logins.
 Log into your Zendesk admin dashboard and head to the "Admin" gear at the bottom left, then select **Manage > Sandbox**.
 If you haven't already, click on "Create my Sandbox", or if you need to reset things, you can "Reset My Sandbox" instead.

-When you create or refresh a Sandbox, the user profiles and tickets and the SSO settings are not copied!
-You will need to log into your Sandbox as an admin and then configure/enable JSON Web Token SSO.
+**When you create or refresh a Sandbox, the user profiles and tickets and the SSO settings are not copied!**  You will need to log into your Sandbox as an admin and then configure/enable JSON Web Token SSO.

 Unfortunately, Zendesk only makes use of one Sandbox and it can only be configured with a single login and logout URL; this may be problematic if your application is using multiple dev environments, each with unique hostnames and URLs.

-Once you have an environment set up that you want to test against, you can make try creating SSO URLs and visiting them.
+Once you have an environment set up that you want to test against (either your Sandbox or your real environment), you can make try creating SSO URLs and visiting them.

 More savvy developers may wish to copy the `phpunit.xml.dist` to `phpunit.xml`, add credentials to it, and try running the integration tests:
 `phpunit tests/Integration/`

-# Usage

-The sign-on URLs generated expire within a matter of seconds, so you should not print them directly into your HTML views.
-Instead, your application should have a controller dedicated to generating the link and sending the redirect.

 --------------------------------------

 # JSON Web Token Supported Attributes

+The following values are included as a reference.
+All optional values may be included as keys in the `$options` array passed as the 4th argument to the `getUrl` and `redirectToUrl` methods.

 From https://support.zendesk.com/hc/en-us/articles/203663816-Setting-up-single-sign-on-with-JWT-JSON-Web-Token-